ironwheel/mcp-servers/openai-dynamodb-server/README.md

 ### Table Configuration (config.json)

-This file should be placed in the parent directory:
+This file should be placed in the parent directory.
+It contains a list of the names and descriptions of the DynamoDB tables the server has access to.

 ```json
 {